AmanDbz1101/Anime-Manga-Recommendation-System/README.md

 # Anime-Manga-Recommendation-System
 This is the python based project on recommendation system which is based on content-based filtering.
 It uses streamlit library and it is also deployed using streamlit.
+##### Link to website is given https://otakuinfo.streamlit.app/.
+You can visit the website to try it.
 ## 1. Clone the repository

 Use the following command to clone this repository to your local machine: